rifazn/strativ-assignment/README.md

 ## Phase 2

+To verify the tasks, this table can be used.

 | No.   |  Function  |  API request and URL |
 | :---: | :-------------------------- | :--------------------------------------- |
 | 1.    | List all countries | GET `/api/countries` \* |